TerryLoc/positive-affirmation-colour-wheel/README.md

   <tr>
     <td><img src="assets/images/readme-images/affirmaion-section.png" style="width: 100%; max-width: 250px;"/></td>
     <td>Affirmation greeting</td>
-    <td>The use is encouraged to click the button we use the <code>fetchAffirmation()</code> function to generate the card.</td>
+    <td>The user is encouraged to click the button we use the <code>fetchAffirmation()</code> function to generate the card.</td>
   </tr>
   <tr>
     <td><img src="assets/images/readme-images/screenshot-section.png" style="width: 100%; max-width: 250px;"/></td>
     <td>Final card preview</td>
     <td>The user then receives their card with the quote, colour and positive word.
-They click the screen hot button which save there card to keep with them.
+They click the screenshot button which saves their card to keep with them.
 This is achieved with the built in function <code> html2canvas</code>.</td>
   </tr>
   <tr>
     <td><img src="assets/images/readme-images/thank-you-message.png" style="width: 100%; max-width: 250px;"/></td>